frankthelen/rools/README.md

 Secondary design goal is to provide RETE-like efficiency and optimizations.

-I am curious how far I can get -- utilizing modern ES6.
+I was curious how far I can get -- utilizing modern ES6.

 It started as a holiday project.
 And is still work in progress.